omgnetwork/honted/docs/tendermint_blockchain_design.md

 The first two are a straightforward implication of how Tendermint (ABCI) works the latter are a little less standard and will be explored in detail in subsequent sections.

+As an addition to the Tendermint consnsus, there is a necessity of having an **issuer's signoff** mechanism.
+Regardless of the validator set, for every token issued, its issuer should sign off blocks which they find finalized.
+Only after such signoff should the account balances and transactions involving that token be considered finalized.
+(TODO: explain why, and what if not)

 ### `honted` ABCI app state

 The state that the application will manage (and distribute per Tendermint) consists of the following items (among other, TODO: make list exhaustive):